 - Golden Dores welcomes employees who are age 50 years or older, as well as allies.
 The group hosts regular meetings covering topics such as Medicare/Social Security workshops, Investing, Eldercare, and the like.
 They also plan to host fun, in-person events, such as attending an athletic event, hopefully in the Summer/Fall of 2021 when restrictions allow.
 For more information or to join, contact David Linn or Andy Richter.

-- This group is a place for employees who identify as LGBTQ+ and their allies.
-The LGBTQ+ Affinity Group will host regular meetings aimed at providing resources for LGBTQ+ employees and allies, including social networking, meetups, guest speakers, support navigating workplace interactions and more.
+- This group is a place for employees who identify as LGBTQIA+ and their allies.
+The LGBTQIA+ Affinity Group will host regular meetings aimed at providing resources for LGBTQIA+ employees and allies, including social networking, meetups, guest speakers, support navigating workplace interactions and more.
 For more information or to join, contact Linzie Treadway.

 - The Latinx group serves to support faculty, staff and post-docs that identify as Latina, Latino, Latinx, Latine, and/or Hispanic.
 This group strives to provide resources as well as fellowship for those who have an ethnic and cultural connection to communities within Latin America.
 Engagement will hope to include academic-based discussions, social events, and activities for members as well as those who are allies to the Latinx community.
 For more information or to join, contact Maria Elena Ornelas, Claudia Paz, Amanda Martinez-Lincoln or Sara Burd.

 - The Single Parents group is a space to share ideas and resources, encourage, and grow community for those who are single and raising their children alone.
 The Single Parents have been meeting since March 2019 after connecting with the Women’s Center’s Parenting Group.
 They currently meet virtually on the third Thursday of the month.
 For more information or to join, contact Amanda King.